LearnersGuild/partners/Hiring Documents/Clef Offer Letter.md

 Welcome to Learners Guild, **FIRST_NAME**!

 We are excited to extend an official offer for you to join the Learners Guild team as **a/the TITLE**.
-This offer letter will go over the basics of working at Learners Guild, but there are a lot more details in our [Employee Guide](https://github.com/LearnersGuild/guide).
+This offer letter will go over the basics of working at Learners Guild, but there are a lot more details in our [Partner Guide](https://github.com/LearnersGuild/guide).
 If you have any questions that aren’t in this letter or the guide, please let me know.

 In our conversation, you said you wanted to take the **EQUITY/SALARY** heavy offer, so your starting salary will be **SALARY** per year and you will be recommended for an option to purchase **SHARES **shares of Learners Guild’s common stock.
 There are **OUTSTANDING SHARES** shares of Learners Guild common stock outstanding, and your shares will vest over six years, with a one year cliff.